andybalham/blog-source-code/blog-posts/serverless-integration-testing-with-cdk-part-1.md

 }
 ```

 The system only recalculates when the body contents of `Configuration` or `Scenario` files are updated.
 Changing the header details does not cause any recalculation.
-One assumption here is that the `fileType` is never changed once set.
+Note, one assumption here is that the `fileType` is never changed once set.

 The system design is as follows:

 ![affordability-full.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1622902599565/z0Ozk5FJQ.jpeg)

+> The diagrams for this post were created using the excellent [Miro](https://miro.com/) tool.

-When a file is added or updated to the `Files` bucket an event is raised.
+When a file is added or updated to the `Files` bucket, an event is raised.
 The `Hash writer` Lambda function handles this event and calculates hashes for the `header` and `body` of the file.
 It then writes these to the `Hashes` DynamoDB table.
 The `Hashes` table raises change events that are then handled by the `File event publisher` Lambda function.
 The `File event publisher` function processes these events and sends notifications of the following format to the `File events` SNS topic.

 ```JSON
 {